 In the multitude of methods applied in working with children with developmental disorders in our school is the Montessori method.
 The award I received with the recognition of the Best Educator of Serbia in 2014 I used to purchase and equip a classroom designed for the implementation of the Montessori program.
 This is the realization of one of my desires.
 Namely, a few years ago I attended the basic and advanced Montessori program, and we did not have the means to equip a classroom for its implementation.
 The school provided space, and the funds from the prize were welcomed to complete the program and thus achieved my goal.
 This classroom in the school is only intended for use by this method and is equipped with the teaching tools used in such work.
 Mostly they taught (we do not call them toys, although they mostly resemble toys) that are applied in mathematics, but they can also be used in other teaching subjects and skills.
 In addition to those purchased through shopping, a part of the learning can be built on its own.
 The pupils of the older classes in our country make them out of cardboard and other materials that they process through teaching.

-Maria Montessori (1870-1952) appeared in Italian education when the system of education was alienated from contemporary social life.
-Unfortunately, this system has not changed much in the national school system today.
-Montessori has managed to embody the basic starting point of contemporary pedagogy - we do not need to teach the child's mind "but to help him develop himself."
-Montessori was nominated for the Nobel Peace Prize three times - 1949, 1950, and 1951.
-France awarded her the Order of the Legion of Honor, and she is also the winner of several honorary doctorates of the most important Universities in the world.
-She has written over 50 books and handbooks on the topic of education and upbringing of children.
-They have been translated into the Serbian language from childhood to adolescence and absorbing mind.
+Maria Montessori (1870-1952) appeared in Italian education when the school system was alienated from modern social life.
+Unfortunately, that system has not changed much in state school systems even today.
+Through her work, Montessori has managed to embody the basic premise of modern pedagogy - we should not teach the child's mind "but to help it develop on its own."
+Montessori was nominated for the Nobel Peace Prize three times - in 1949, 1950 and 1951.
+France awarded her the Order of the Legion of Honor, and she also won several honorary doctorates from the most important universities in the world.
+She has written over 50 books and manuals on the topic of education and upbringing of children.
+From the childhood to the adolescence and Absorbing mind.

 The essence is that Montessori Pedagogy believes that a child from birth to his sixth year has a "absorbing mind" and that this ingenious possibility of mental absorption allows children to learn their mother tongue, perfect body movements and adopt certain rules.